IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.MongoDb/README.md

 ## Multi-Tenancy Support

 The module can work in conjunction with the `Intent.Modules.AspNetCore.MultiTenancy`.
-This module currently only support the `Separate Databases` Data Isolation option.
+This module currently only supports the `Separate Databases` Data Isolation option.

 In this setup each tenant will connection to their own MongoDB, you simply need to configure your connection strings per tenant.